Interested in making a real difference in the lives of people around the world, but not sure if you have the skills? Consider teaching English abroad.

 But before you ditch your TEFL certification plans and start applying, you should know that TEFL certification holders are generally preferred by employers.
 That can mean better positions and increased pay.
 In fact, a TEFL certification may be the deciding factor when it comes to getting the opportunity of your dreams, or watching it handed to someone else.

 But it’s a big world, and there’s a high demand for English teachers abroad.
 Just know that if your pass up on becoming TEFL certified, you could be passing up on great opportunities, better pay, and invaluable training.
+Alternatively, if you are just looking to volunteer to teach English abroad, then you don’t need to get TEFL certified.

 How to Get TEFL Certified: 4 Steps